ADHD Guide

 The ADHD-Friendly Approach to Timelines

 Forget Gantt charts.
 Forget color-coded spreadsheets with dependencies and critical paths.
-Those tools were designed for project managers, not for people whose brains buffer when they see too much information at once.
+A spreadsheet is just a blank grid that hands the planning work back to you — the exact executive-function tax your brain can’t reliably pay.
+A designed timeline does the structuring first, so you’re filling in a system instead of building one.
+Those software tools were made for project managers, not for people whose brains buffer when they see too much information at once.

 An ADHD-friendly project timeline needs three things.
 First, it needs to be reverse-engineered from the deadline, because forward-planning requires time estimation skills that ADHD brains notoriously lack.
 Working backwards is more concrete.
 You know the end date.
 You count the days.
 You fill them in.

-Second, it needs automatic task distribution.
-You shouldn’t have to decide which task goes on which day.
+Second, it needs a clear method for distributing tasks.
+You shouldn’t have to agonize over which task goes on which day.
 That’s a planning tax your brain doesn’t need to pay.
-Enter your sub-tasks and the planner spreads them across your available days.
+The planner gives you a simple structure: list your sub-tasks and place them across your available days, one bounded task at a time.

 Third, it needs buffer days baked in from the start.
 Not as a nice-to-have.
 As load-bearing structural elements.
 Because you will have days where executive function is offline, and your timeline needs to survive those days without collapsing.